One of the main challenges of genealogical research is finding just where to look for one's ancestores.

 The U.S. Board on Geographic Names is a Federal body created in 1890 and established in its present form by Public Law in 1947 to maintain uniform geographic name usage throughout the Federal Government.
 The Board comprises representatives of Federal agencies concerned with geographic information, population, ecology, and management of public lands.
 Sharing its responsibilities with the Secretary of the Interior, the Board promulgates official geographic feature names with locative attributes as well as principles, policies, and procedures governing the use of domestic names, foreign names, Antarctic names, and undersea feature names.

-This UK Parish Locator program is freeware and will run on Windows 95/98, ME, NT, Windows 2000, Windows XP & Windows Vista.
+This UK Parish Locater program is free-ware and will run on Windows 95/98, ME, NT, Windows 2000, Windows XP & Windows Vista.
 The Database is available to users of other operating systems as a CSV file (see Download section below).

 The Windows program enables you to locate any one of nearly 15,000 UK parishes.
 It will produce a list of parishes in any County or a list of parishes within a given radius of any other parish and also allows Import and Export via "csv" files.
 It is possible to plot the location of parishes to either the screen or the printer.
 This version also includes a number of corrections to errors found by users.